 Eligible funeral expenses include:

 If an applicant received reimbursement for or assistance with funeral expenses through a government agency, voluntary agency, non-profit, or burial or funeral insurance, they cannot resubmit those same expenses for reimbursement through the FEMA-administered program.
 If a family received any outside assistance, they must include documentation of this assistance in their application.

 Note: Reimbursement requests must be submitted to FEMA.
-Remembering A Life and the National Funeral Directors Association do not have a role in facilitating or processing these claims.
+Remembering A Life does not have a role in facilitating or processing these claims.

 The Brave of Heart Fund